The Ultimate Guide to Canning Beets

 Place your beets in a pot and cover them with water.
 Bring the water to a boil, lower the heat just a bit to keep a gentle boil, and let the beets cook for 30 minutes or so.
 They don’t have to be completely soft, just enough that the skin comes off easily.

-If you want to use a pressure cooker… To speed things up just a bit, I pre-cook my beets in the pressure cooker.
+Pressure cooker – to speed things up just a bit, I pre-cook my beets in the pressure cooker.
 I add 4 cups of water to the cooker and add my beets.
 I place the cooker on the stovetop with the weight already on the vent and turn the heat to high.
 Once the weight starts to jiggle, I lower the heat just a bit and cook the beets for about 8 minutes.

 Then I turn the heat off and take my canner over to the sink.
 I run cold water on it to cool it quickly then open the pot and let the beets cool just long enough that I can handle them.